Heart or respiratory failure may reduce the blood flow or oxygen supply to the liver.

 Use of cocaine (causing spasm of the artery)

-Tumors, certain medical procedures, or heart infections (endocarditis) that cause emboli—clumps of material, such as a piece of fatty material or blood clot on the wall of an artery—to break off and travel through the bloodstream and become lodged in a blood vessel
+Tumors, certain medical procedures, or heart infections (endocarditis Infective Endocarditis Infective endocarditis is an infection of the lining of the heart (endocardium) and usually also of the heart valves.
+Infective endocarditis occurs when bacteria enter the bloodstream and travel... read more ) that cause emboli—clumps of material, such as a piece of fatty material or blood clot on the wall of an artery—to break off and travel through the bloodstream and become lodged in a blood vessel

-Disorders that make blood more likely to clot (blood clotting disorders) can cause blockages in the hepatic artery or portal vein.
+Disorders that make blood more likely to clot Overview of Blood Clotting Disorders Blood clots help stop bleeding.
+Blood clotting (coagulation) disorders are dysfunctions in the body's ability to control the formation of blood clots.
+These dysfunctions may result in Too little... read more can cause blockages in the hepatic artery or portal vein.
 These disorders may be inherited or acquired.